 On July 2, 2020, Governor Scott signed Act 129 (H.656) into law.
 The legislation changed the definition of “local” and equivalent terms like “locally grown,” “local to Vermont,” and “made in Vermont” to better define Vermont food.
 The clarity should also help protect the value and craftsmanship of Vermont’s food and agricultural producers and processors.
 The new definition makes “local” synonymous with “Vermont” with respect to food products.
 It also offers opportunities to celebrate Vermont’s brand and recognize the value of buying Vermont products.

 We are gathering feedback from producers and businesses on the impact of this legislation.
-Below are answers to some frequently asked questions, as well as the contact information for submitting questions or concerns to our Agency.
+Below are answers to some frequently asked questions as well as contact information for submitting questions or concerns to our Agency.

-On Tuesday February 2nd at 1 pm, the Agency of Agriculture and Attorney General’s Office of Consumer Protection held a webinar about the new changes to the State’s official definition of “local”.
+On Tuesday, February 2, the Agency of Agriculture and Attorney General’s Office of Consumer Protection held a webinar about the new changes to the State’s official definition of “local”.
 In this hour-long webinar, we went over a summary of the changes to the definition and answered participant questions on business impacts, compliance and more.

 When did this law go into effect?

 July 1, 2020.
 However, a person or company who sells or markets food impacted by a change in the law had until January 1, 2021 to utilize existing product labels or packaging materials and come into compliance.